Steve Wood: Who's He?

 Plants

-I grew up in Indianapolis, but even as a kid had a garden in the back yard.
+Outside the classroom, I've always been an avid gardener.
 My one summer of "early retirement" that I didn't spend preparing for the next school year, we had one of our very best gardens ever, with lots of broccoli, cauliflower, lettuce, peppers, green beans, and sweet corn.
-Now that I'm "retired" again, I hope our current garden will do as well or better.
+Now that I'm really retired, our garden gets lots of attention.
+(More about that later.)

 Garden